couasnonanais/MyDemoExample/README.md

 ## service to create a doi for a piece of software --> zenodo : Update the doi if a new version is out.
 Very convenient for reproducible research

 # If you want to contribute send a pull request or send your contributation to this email adress

+#Using cookiecutter to create the package setup
+#Using pypi to start version of package